Rochester Institute of Technology: Art on campus

+Demographics

+The RIT campus was listed as a census-designated place (CDP) in the 2020 U.S. census with a population of 7,322 at the 2020 census.

 Organization and administration

-As of 2017, the president is David C. Munson Jr., formerly the dean of engineering at the University of Michigan.
-Munson, the university's tenth president, took office on July 1, 2017, replacing William W. Destler, who retired after 10 years at RIT.
-Ellen Granberg, formerly senior associate provost at Clemson University, was named provost in July 2018.
-She is the first woman to serve in that role at RIT.
+As of July 2025, the president is William H. Sanders, formerly the dean of the College of Engineering at Carnegie Mellon University.
+Sanders, the university's eleventh president, replaced David C. Munson, who retired after serving eight years at RIT.
+Prabu David, formerly vice provost at Michigan State University, was named provost in August 2023.
+He replaced Ellen Granberg, the first woman to serve in that role at RIT.

 The school is also a member of the Association of Independent Technological Universities.